CPJKU/onset_db/README.md

    Because of copyright reasons, only my annotations are included.
 The audio files and original annotations should be obtained from the author.

+*  `ah_*` taken from the data set introduced by Andre Holzapfel in:
+   Three dimensions of pitched instrument onset detection.
+   A. Holzapfel, Y. Stylianou, A.C.
+Gedik, and B. Bozkurt IEEE Transactions on Audio, Speech, and Language Processing, 18(6), 2010